iynaix/wfetch/README.md

           Show section of wallpaper, use "-" for stdin (supported backends: swww, swaybg, hyprpaper, gnome, cinnamon, mate)

+      --crop <CROP_AREA>
+          Specify square area of the wallpaper to display in the format WxH+X+Y

       --wallpaper-ascii [<WALLPAPER>]
           Show section of wallpaper in ascii, use "-" for stdin (supported backends: swww, swaybg, hyprpaper, gnome, cinnamon, mate)